nofxx/subtitle_it/README.markdown

 h1.
 FEATURES:

-* Converts to and from: yml/srt/sub/rsb nice subtitle code
+* Converts to and from: SRT, SUB, XML(TT), YML, MPL2, RSB and ASS.
 * Fixes delays.
 (SrtResync)

 h2.
 TODO: